jwsi/GalileoCommand/README.md

 - `TICKET` - This automatically adds in AERTicket UK directives for ticketing into the notepad, determines whether the fare is private or public and then submits to the ticketing queue at AERTicket.

 - `DCPAY` - This organises payment and booking for all direct carriers (EasyJet, RyanAir etc...).
 This should be executed once all segments are present in the PNR.
-It allows for direct payment via AMEX cards and itinerary information and receipts will go to the email address defined on line 11 in CREATE CC.xml.
+It allows for direct payment via AMEX cards and itinerary information and receipts will go to the email address defined on line 11 in `CREATE CC.xml`.

 - `DIVIDE` - This brings up a GUI which allows a user to select which passengers to divide out of the existing PNR.
 This is a useful command when travellers itineraries are no longer identical and need to be changed separately.
 Upon successful execution, a new linked PNR will be created for the divided passenger.